Dil (1990 film): Plot

 Miserly and greedy Hazari Prasad wants a rich woman's marriage proposal for his son Raja, a college student and spendthrift interested in spending money on wild parties.
 Raja meets the beautiful and arrogant Madhu Mehra.
 Enraged by her, he misleads her into believing that he is blind.
 He mocks her when she finds out, and they quickly prank each other.

 Hazari looks for a bride with a large dowry for Raja.
 He finds his involvement in the wastepaper business makes Raja a less-than-stellar marriage prospect.
-Accidentally, he runs into Madhu's rich father, Durgesh.
+Accidentally, he runs into Madhu's rich father, Mr.Mehra.
 Hazari gives beggars large amounts of money to masquerade as wealthy acquaintances.
-He befriends Durgesh, deciding on an alliance for Raja and Madhu, but when the two find the truth, they disagree with their fathers' plan.
+He befriends Mehra, deciding on an alliance for Raja and Madhu, but when the two find the truth, they disagree with their fathers' plan.

 On a weekend college retreat, Madhu falsely accuses Raja of trying to rape her.
 With his reputation ruined, he reprimands her for her dishonesty, saying many take revenge, but he is different.
 Madhu instantly falls for Raja, who now develops love for her too.
-Durgesh discovers Hazari's true circumstances; he insults him, who takes offense.
+Mehra discovers Hazari's true circumstances; he insults him, who takes offense.
 Raja and Madhu are forbidden to see each other again.
 Nevertheless, Raja and Madhu secretly meet.

-When Durgesh finds this, he pays thugs to beat Raja, who manages to sneak into the Mehra house and marry Madhu.
-Durgesh banishes her from the house.
+When Mehra finds this, he pays thugs to beat Raja, who manages to sneak into the Mehra house and marry Madhu.
+Mehra banishes her from the house.
 Hazari also disowns Raja, who moves into a small shack with Madhu and works as a constructionist.
 Despite their poverty, they live happily until Raja is hurt at a construction site.
 Madhu leaves to beg Hazari for money to pay for an emergency operation.

 He agrees, but only if she divorces Raja.
-Hazari removes her wedding necklace.
-Madhu returns to Durgesh and is forgiven, but he orders her to never see Raja.
+Hazari removes her mangalsutra(wedding necklace) Madhu returns to Mehra and is forgiven, but he orders her to never see Raja.
 When he recovers, Hazari lies that Madhu never visited him at the hospital.
 Believing Madhu deserted him, Raja returns to his home.

 His mother, Savitri, reveals that Madhu was blackmailed by Hazari.
 Raja rushes to stop Madhu from taking a plane to London, but is late as it takes off.
 Luckily, she didn't take the plane and met him.
-They reunite, and everyone lives happily as Hazari and Durgesh repent for their deeds.
+They reunite, and everyone lives happily as Hazari and Mehra repent for their deeds.